-Temperature minimum for pod-set ranges from -1.5° C to 15°C depending on crop species.
-Faba beans likely require temperatures ≥10°C (mean daily temperature) at flowering, which is similar to field peas, lentils, lupins and vetch, but lower than the 15°
+Temperature minimum for pod-set ranges from -1.5°C to 15°C depending on crop species.
+Faba beans likely require temperatures $\geq 10$ °C (mean daily temperature) at flowering, which is similar to field peas, lentils, lupins and vetch, but lower than the 15° required by chickpeas.
+Sunlight, and hence photosynthesis, is critical for pod-set in faba beans.
+At temperatures <-1.5°C, the bean plant tissue freezes.

-High temperatures (>30°C) can cause flower abortion and cause flowering to cease, even with adequate soil moisture.
+High temperatures (>30 $^{\circ}$ C) can cause flower abortion and cause flowering to cease, even with adequate soil moisture.